-One grand prize award of $250 (US) will be chosen from among the first place photos from each category.
-Winning photos will be printed and exhibited at the Refuge Visitor Center and other venues.
-Each category will be awarded:
+One grand prize award of $150 (US) will be chosen from among the first place photos from each category.
+Awards for each category:

-Winning images will be cropped to 8x10 or other sizes for exhibition at the Refuge Visitor Center and other venues.
+Winning images may be cropped to 8x10 or other sizes for exhibition at the Refuge Visitor Center and other venues.

 1 As stated by the National Wildlife Federation Photo Contest, with small modifications